kyma-project/website/content/blog-posts/2019-10-03-release-notes-1.6/index.md

 See [this](https://svc-cat.io/docs/design/#service-catalog-design) document for more information about the new Service Catalog design.
 What is more, in this release we provided a migration job that handles managed Service Catalog data upgrade between 1.5 and 1.6 Kyma versions.
 For more information, read [this](https://svc-cat.io/docs/migration-apiserver-to-crds/) document.

-### GCP Service Broker as a primary addon
+### GCP Service Broker no longer in the preview mode

-After some time spent in the preview mode, the GCP Service Broker is now a primary addon.
+After some time spent in the preview mode, the GCP Service Broker joins other production-ready addons that are provided in Kyma by default.
 For details, see [this](https://kyma-project.io/docs/1.6/components/service-catalog#service-brokers-gcp-service-broker) document.

 ## Logging